Unimed S.A.: Historical Introduction

 In 1936, Mr. Pierre-Jean Guisan, son of a medical doctor and nephew of the famous Swiss general Guisan, started the production of hypodermic needles in the cellar of a building on Avenue de Cour, Lausanne, Switzerland.
 After a while, he found more appropriate production facilities on Rue de Genève, Lausanne.
 The newly founded company was named P.-J. Guisan S.A. and produced hypodermic needles for dentists and medical doctors.

-At that time, the tubes used for the production of the needles were imported but during World War II, the supply became complicated and Mr. Guisan contacted a French company in order to eventually obtain, in 1944, the stainless steel tube drawing process knowhow required for the production of needles.
+At that time, the tubes used for the production of the needles were imported but during World War II, the supply became complicated and Mr. Guisan contacted a French company in order to eventually obtain, in 1944, the stainless steel tube drawing process know-how required for the production of needles.

 At the same time, the company Wander S.A. became interested in purchasing and increasing the export sales of Swiss companies active in the medical field.
 They showed interest in both P.-J. Guisan S.A and a syringe-producing company, while helping Mr.Guisan in his efforts to produce stainless steel tubes.

 The company Wander S.A. acquired 50% of the shares of P.-J. Guisan S.A. and Microtube S.A., also founded by Mr.Guisan in 1944 for the stainless steel tube drawing activity.

 In 1946, Mr.Künzli, in charge of the medical department from Wander S.A. founded a company named Intramed S.A. in Bern, and acquired all the shares previously acquired by Wander S.A.
 Unfortunately, the results were not up to the ambitions of Mr.Künzli and in 1950, the company went out of business.